laymanmu/briefcase/README.md

-# change_case
+# Briefcase
-Single file web app to produce upper &amp; lower cased text from input.
+A single file web app to produce upper &amp; lower cased text from input.